 Wow.
 That’s probably the hardest question I’ve gotten all year long.
 Let me see what I can do to answer you, without making all the other colleges mad at me.
 First of all, the biggest difference is, of course, that we are the best:) Just kidding, sort of.
 There are a couple major differences between us and these other schools, so I will simply list some of them.

 Christendom and Franciscan University of Steubenville (FUS): Christendom is in rural Virginia, FUS is in a more city setting.
-Christendom has about 400 students, FUS has about 2000 students.
+Christendom has about 440 students, FUS has about 2000 students.
 Christendom has family-friendly student life policies (such as no alcohol on campus, curfew for freshmen and sophomores under 21, no intervisitation between men and women in residence halls, no internet or TV hook ups in dormitories, and a professional dress code for classes and Mass), FUS does not have these policies.
 Christendom tends to be more traditional in its liturgical celebrations.
 FUS tends to be more contemporary, sometimes even charismatic.
 Christendom has the 2.5 year core curriculum and 6 majors.
-FUS has a very small core curriculum, but over 40 majors.
+FUS has a pretty decent sized core curriculum (newly revised fall 2013), and over 40 majors.
 Christendom has inter-collegiate sports teams and is in the USCAA.
 FUS has inter-collegiate sports teams and is in the NCAA III for some of them.
 Christendom has a semester in Rome, FUS has a semester in Austria.

 Christendom and Ave Maria University (AMU): Christendom is in rural Virginia, AMU is in south Florida.
-Christendom has about 400 students and plans on staying around this size forever.
-AMU has about 800 right now, but hopes to be at 1200 or so in the very near future.
+Christendom has about 440 students and plans on staying around this size forever.
+AMU has a little over 1000 right now, but hopes to be at 1200 or so in the very near future.
 Christendom has family-friendly student life policies (see above).
-AMU does not have these policies.
-Christendom has been steadily and consistently offering the same high academic, deeply Catholic educational experience for about 35 years.
+AMU does not have these policies (they have room intervisitation).
+Christendom has been steadily and consistently offering the same high academic, deeply Catholic educational experience for about 36 years.
 AMU, because it is trying to grow at a rapid pace, seems to be in a constant state of change (many changes in the administration, changes to academic offerings, changes to sports programs, etc).
-Christendom has the 2.5 years (84 credits) of core curriculum and 6 majors.
+Christendom has the 2.5 years (86 credits) of core curriculum and 7 majors.
 AMU has a (I think –based on reading the catalog) 48 credit core curriculum with 21 different majors.